natelorenzen/lorenzen.ai/meta-work.md

 ## AI and internal education

-- Co-created and executed AI 4U & I (2018), an internal AI-focused conference.
+- Created and executed AI 4U & I (2018), an internal AI-focused conference.
 Unofficially the first AI conference for Meta.
 - Led the initiative from concept to execution in approximately two months
 - The program drove internal education, adoption, and career development for participating leaders